“The Thinker” by Auguste Rodin – Cleveland Museum of Art

 “The Thinker” at the Cleveland Museum of Art was damaged by vandals and remains unrepaired.

-There are many museums across the world which exhibit “The Thinker” made during Rodin’s lifetime.
+There are many museums across the world that exhibit “The Thinker” made during Rodin’s lifetime.
 They are at a monumental scale, and they range in materials from Bronze to Plaster or Plaster with Bronze tinted.